Motion and Sports Analysis Lab

 - Impact of gait analysis

-We have conducted extensive research to understand the impact that gait analysis has on clinical decision-making, treatment, and outcomes.
-Our studies have shown that 89% of pre-operative treatment plans change after consideration of gait analysis data.
+We have conducted extensive research to understand the impact that gait analysis has on clinical decision-making, treatment and outcomes.
+Our studies have shown that 90% of pre-operative treatment plans change as a result of gait analysis data.
 Our research has also demonstrated that outcomes are much better when treatment follows gait analysis recommendations and that less subsequent surgery is needed when gait analysis is done.

 - Movement biomechanics of pediatric athletes

-We are using motion analysis to identify movement patterns causing pain or orthopaedic problems or placing the pediatric athlete at risk for subsequent injury.
-This information is used to improve rehabilitation programs and to determine when an athlete is ready to return to sports.
-We are researching the differences between young pre-adolescent athletes and older middle and high school athletes with the aim of preventing future injury by identifying and correcting risky biomechanical patterns before injury happens.
+We are using motion analysis to identify movement patterns that cause pain or orthopaedic problems or can place a young athlete at risk for subsequent injury.
+This information is used to improve rehabilitation plans and to determine when an athlete is ready to return to sports.
+We are researching the differences between young pre-adolescent athletes and older middle and high school athletes with the aim of preventing future injury by identifying and correcting risky biomechanical patterns before an injury even occurs.